Dr Tom Hoctor

 Senior Lecturer in Social Sciences, Course lead for Social Policy and Social Research

-Tom took up his position in Applied Social Sciences in 2017 and is Course Coordinator for the BA (hons) Social Sciences.
+Tom took up his position in Applied Social Sciences in 2017 and is Course Coordinator for the BSc (hons) Social Policy and Social Research.
 He received his Arts and Humanities Research Council-funded doctorate from University College London in 2017 for a thesis on competing political discourses of British and Scandinavian welfare.

 Qualifications